ppt151/ClutterClear-AI-Agent/README.md

 # ClutterClear — AI Screenshot Agent

-ClutterClear is an AI-powered Android application that intelligently organizes screenshots using OCR, AI-based categorization, and smart cleanup suggestions.
+ClutterClear is an AI-powered Android application that intelligently organizes screenshots using OCR, AI-powered reasoning and intelligent categorization, and smart cleanup suggestions.

 The app helps users manage cluttered screenshot galleries by automatically analyzing screenshot content and grouping them into meaningful categories such as education, payments, documents, social media, and more.